eea/eea.docker.tct/README.rst

 ===============================================
-Quick Installation Guide for NBSAP platform
+Quick Installation Guide for TCT platform
 ===============================================

 .. contents ::

-Following this readme will create an isolated environment for running NBSAP platform.
+Following this readme will create an isolated environment for running TCT platform.
 There are three configurations available for running this buildout::
   1. production (production)
   2. testing (staging)